I Ran over My iPad, My Mother Died, Then the Shit Got Real:

 Months before her knee surgery, Mary told me about a life insurance policy she maintained for decades.
 It was ridiculous.
 For a $100,000 death benefit, she was paying around $12,000 dollars a year, a steep premium due to her age and history of breast cancer.
-She intended the money for Karen, “to help jump start her life” as an underpaid, part-time, non-credentialed Hebrew school teacher.
-Mary was worried that David might not give the money to Karen.
-I asked Mary if Karen was the named beneficiary and she thought so, but wasn’t sure.
+She intended the money for K, “to help jump start her life” as an underpaid, part-time, non-credentialed Hebrew school teacher.
+Mary was worried that David might not give the money to K. I asked Mary if K was the named beneficiary and she thought so, but wasn’t sure.
 She just wanted me to “be aware”.
 I asked her where the policy was and she thought in a file cabinet in David’s office.

 Marie and I arrived at 928 late morning.
 I tried to give David a hug.
 His arms remained limp by his side, and he turned away, saying nothing.
 I reintroduced myself to Rabbi Israel Dressner, with whom I took a pilgrimage to Israel in 1973.
 He had aged greatly, as had all of us.
 I don’t mean great, just a lot.
-Karen promised to organize the memorial, to be held the next day.
+K promised to organize the memorial, to be held the next day.
 This is when we learned about Mary’s wish for cremation and wondered if David would accept that, it not being Jewish custom.

 We reconnected with Susan, Sarah and Aaron and snuck into the basement.
 There we were, the M camp, the day after M died, staring at 8 long and tall file cabinets.
 It was daunting.
 We were also on the lookout for Mary’s social security number and personal address book.
 We wanted to alert the dead husband club of her passing.
 Using an iPhone camera, we photographed pages from Mary’s address book and the life insurance policy, Mission Impossible style.
 Ignored and unwanted, we left by noon.
 The memorial was the next day, on Monday.
 Marie and I were scheduled to work then and did not want to be in the D camp any longer than necessary.
 Knowing I would be characterized as the “kill and blow” son was uncomfortable, but not nearly as bad as being there.